Long stay visa for the spouse of a French national

 - One US passport size photo on a white background with no glasses and no hat and please do not smile

-- Proof of marriage : family book "Livret de famille" (+ ONE COPY) or copy of French marriage certicate ("copie intégrale de l’acte de mariage français ou de la transcription") obtained less than 2 months before the appointment.
+- Proof of marriage : your family book "Livret de famille" (+ ONE COPY) and your French marriage certicate ("copie intégrale de l’acte de mariage français ou de la transcription") obtained less than 2 months before the appointment (+ ONE COPY).

 - Proof of Spouse’s nationality : spouse’s original « carte nationale d’identité » or consular registration card (« carte consulaire ») or « certificat de nationalité française » or the « ampliation du décret de naturalisation ou réintégration » of your French spouse (+ ONE COPY)